backdrop-contrib/image_effects/README.txt

 - Text overlay: add e.g. a copyright notice to your image.
 - Color-shifting: colorize images.
 - Brighten/Darken.
-- Alpha blending: use a grayscale image to define the transparency layer of an image.
+- Alpha blending: use a gray scale image to define the transparency layer of an image.
-- Canvas manipulation: resize the canvas and add a backgroundcolor or image.
+- Canvas manipulation: resize the canvas and add a background color or image.
-- File Format switcher: if you need tranparency in JPGs, make them PNG.
+- File Format switcher: if you need transparency in JPGs, make them PNG.
 If your PNG thumbnails are 30K each, save them as JPGs.
 - Rounded corners.
-- TODO: complete list, check short descrptions
+- TODO: complete list, check short descriptions

-These effects are grouped in submodules.
+These effects are grouped in sub-modules.
 Just enable the ones you want to use.
-TODO: list submodules and their sets of effects.
+TODO: list sub-modules and their sets of effects.

 Imagecache Actions supports both the GD toolkit from Drupal core and the Imagemagick toolkit.
 However, please note that Imagemagick support is not yet complete.
 Please file an issue if you encounter problems in using Imagemagick.

 What is imagecache_action not?
 ------------------------------